The 2025 Precision Intent Whitepaper is here

 • Launching campaigns based on evidence, not assumptions

 This shift away from static scoring and toward real-time timing awareness means your message lands when it matters most.
 You don't just respond to motion, you anticipate it.
+If you want a full breakdown, our guide on Timing Intelligence walks through how to design a timing-aware GTM engine step-by-step.

 Legacy GTM playbooks focus on pushing volume through a fixed sequence.
 Signal-aware GTM flips that by aligning plays to behavioural windows starting from evidence, not assumptions.